syncfusion-content/js-api-docs/api/js/ejSpreadsheet.md

 ---
 layout: post
 title: Properties, Methods and Events of Syncfusion ejSpreadsheet Widget
-description: Methods,members and events avaliable in ejSpreadsheet
+description: Methods, members and events avaliable in Syncfusion ejSpreadsheet Widget.
 documentation: UG
 platform: js-api
 keywords: ejSpreadsheet, API, Essential JS Spreadsheet
 ---

-# ejSpreadsheet
+# Essential JS Spreadsheet

 The Spreadsheet can be easily configured to the DOM element, such as div. you can create a Spreadsheet with a highly customizable look and feel.